datachand/angular-meteor/README.md

 | selector      | [Mongo Selector (Object or String)](http://docs.meteor.com/#selectors)    | Same as [Meteor Collection Find](http://docs.meteor.com/#find)    | No        |
 | options       | Object                                                                    | Same as [Meteor Collection Find](http://docs.meteor.com/#find)    | No        |

-The $collection service only has one method, and that is <code>bind</code>, which is used to bind the collection to an Angular model so that you can use it in your scope:
+The $collection service only has the following methods

+<code>bind</code> - used to bind the collection to an Angular model so that you can use it in your scope:

     bind(scope, model, auto)